ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Submission➞datasets](Submission_datasets.md) - One or more Dataset entities that are part of this Submission.
  * [description](description.md) - Description of an entity.
      * [AnalysisMethod➞description](AnalysisMethod_description.md)
-     * [Analysis➞description](Analysis_description.md) - A description summarizing how this Analysis was carried out (e.g., computational tools, pipelines, workflows).
+     * [Analysis➞description](Analysis_description.md) - A description summarizing how this Analysis was carried out (e.g., description of computational tools, pipelines, workflows).
      * [DataAccessPolicy➞description](DataAccessPolicy_description.md) - A short description for this Data Access Policy.
      * [Dataset➞description](Dataset_description.md) - A description summarizing this Dataset.
+     * [ExperimentMethod➞description](ExperimentMethod_description.md) - A short description of this Experiment Method.
      * [Experiment➞description](Experiment_description.md) - A detailed description of this Sequencing Experiment.
-     * [ExperimentalMethod➞description](ExperimentalMethod_description.md) - A short description of this Experimental Method.
      * [Sample➞description](Sample_description.md) - A concise description about the Sample source, the collection method, and the protocol which was followed to process this Sample.
      * [Study➞description](Study_description.md) - A detailed description (abstract) that describes the goals of this Study.
  * [diagnosis_ids](diagnosis_ids.md) - One or more diagnoses that the entity is associated with at the time of retrieval from the organism.
 The diagnosis is captured using a code from ICD-10 (WHO version).
 Please restrict the ICD code to the chapter letter and two digits for the main diagnosis (e.g., E10, C01).